 Cook, stirring and breaking the beef up into tiny chunks for five minutes, then add the diced onion.

-03bAddBeefSpicesbfLOContinue to cook until the beef is nicely browned and the onion tender, about another eight to ten minutes.
+Continue to cook until the beef is nicely browned and the onion tender, about another eight to ten minutes.
 Transfer the beef and onion mixture to a colander to drain off any fat.

-This next part can go two ways; you can turn the refried beans into a dish and pop into the ‘wave for five or ten minutes to soften them, or, you can put them in the pot you cooked the beef and onion in and them bake 04cManicottiFilledbfLOthem, covered, in a 250º oven for 30 minutes until nicely softened while the beef and onion mixture drains.
+This next part can go two ways; you can turn the refried beans into a dish and pop into the ‘wave for five or ten minutes to soften them, or, you can put them in the pot you cooked the beef and onion in and them bake them, covered, in a 250º oven for 30 minutes until nicely softened while the beef and onion mixture drains.
 Saves a pan and, with the amount of time your gonna spend stuffing pasta, the 30 minutes should not be an issue.
 I liked getting a bit of the beef and onion flavor into the beans, and not dirtying another dish in prep.

 Once the refried beans are nicely softened, stir in the beef mixture and seasonings until well blended.